Episode 207 | The Rings of Power Season Two Breakdown & Reaction

 The first ten seconds of this episode are perhaps the dearest to my heart out of anything in this series because we see Celebrimbor drinking a cup of tea, and we are going to pretend that they added that into the episode specifically for me.
 For legal purposes this is a joke; for silly purposes: thank you McPpayne, love you too!

 While a lovely moment, we soon realize that it is in fact all a part of the vision that Annatar crafted for him and he is essentially trapped in this illusion.
 Outside on his balcony, he sees a pristine and idyllic Eregion.
 However, the “spell” is soon broken when Celebrimbor begins to notice small errors in the vision: the ruby in Feanor’s hammer is missing, the candles are not burning down, and the mouse scurries across the floor in a repeating pattern.
-One fun fact that I recently learned at the finale screening about this mouse is that they did indeed film with a real mouse and her name is Peachy.

 This scene also featured Celebrimbor doing some actual forging, which felt like a treat after so much was done off-screen previously.
 The Nine rings are nearly complete, and Annatar remarks that it will be a sad occasion when their time together is ended.